HariMalode/TE-Sem6-Endsem-Notes/Artificial Intelligence/Unit6.md

 * **Description:** Learning-based planning involves learning models or policies from data.
 * **Analysis:** It enables adaptive and data-driven planning in complex and uncertain environments.It learn from data and improve planning performance over time.
 * **Applications:**Learning-based planning is used in domains where learning from experience is essential, such as robotics, autonomous systems, game playing.

+### Q10.
+Explain Classical planning and its advantage with example

+Imagine you're baking a cake.
+Classical planning in AI is like having a perfect recipe that guarantees a delicious outcome, every single time.
+Here's why it's advantageous in certain situations:

+**Classical Planning Explained:**

+* **Simple and Clear:**  Classical planning assumes a perfect world for the AI.
+It knows everything about the starting situation (ingredients you have), what each step does (mixing, baking), and has a clear goal (a yummy cake).
+* **Guaranteed Success:**  With this complete information, classical planning can find a sequence of actions (recipe steps) that are guaranteed to reach the goal (perfectly baked cake).
+Imagine following a detailed recipe where every step is precise –  you can't go wrong!

+**Advantages of Classical Planning:**

+* **Efficiency:**  Since the environment is predictable, classical planning algorithms can find solutions quickly and efficiently.
+It's like following a tried-and-tested recipe – you know exactly what to do and how long it will take.
+* **Easy to Understand:**  The logic behind classical planning is straightforward, making it a good foundation for understanding more complex planning approaches in AI.

+**Example:**

+Imagine a robot cleaning a room in a simple, predictable environment.
+Classical planning would involve:

+* **Initial State:**  Knowing the location of dirt piles and furniture.
+* **Goal State:**  A clean room with no dirt piles.
+* **Actions:**  Move forward, turn left/right, pick up dirt.

+* **Real World Isn't Perfect:**  The real world is messy!
+Sensors might be limited, things might change unexpectedly (like a spilled drink), and not everything is perfectly predictable.
+Classical planning struggles in these situations.

+Even though it has limitations, classical planning is a valuable tool for AI because it provides a solid foundation for understanding planning problems and serves as a stepping stone for more complex planning approaches used in real-world scenarios.

+### Q11.
+Write note on Hierarchical Planning.
+-  Q9.
+2nd Point Expand it

+### Q12.
+Write a short note on planning agent , state goal and action

+**Planning Agent:**
+1. Decision-Making Entity: A planning agent is an intelligent entity capable of making decisions based on its analysis of the environment and its goals.
+It assesses available options, generates plans, and selects actions to achieve desired objectives.
+2. Utilization of Planning Algorithms: Planning agents leverage various planning algorithms and techniques to generate plans tailored to specific problem domains.
+These algorithms include classical planning, hierarchical planning, and probabilistic planning, among others.
+3. Adaptive Behavior: Planning agents exhibit adaptive behavior by continuously assessing and updating their plans in response to changes in the environment or new information.
+They adapt their strategies to overcome obstacles and achieve goals efficiently.

+**State:**
+1. Representation of Environment: A state represents the configuration or snapshot of the environment at a specific point in time.
+It encapsulates all relevant information about the current situation, including the positions of objects, their properties, and any other relevant factors.
+2. Foundation for Reasoning: States provide the foundation for reasoning and decision-making within the planning process.
+Planning agents analyze the current state of the environment to assess available options, evaluate their consequences, and formulate plans to achieve desired goals.
+3. Dynamic Nature: States are dynamic and can change over time as a result of agent actions, environmental interactions, or external events.
+Planning agents continuously monitor changes in the environment and update their understanding of the state to adapt their plans accordingly.

+**Goal:**
+1. Desired Outcome: A goal represents the desired outcome or state that a planning agent aims to achieve through planning.
+It defines the objectives or targets that the agent seeks to accomplish within the environment.
+2. Guiding Principle: Goals serve as guiding principles for planning agents, directing their efforts and actions towards achieving specific objectives.
+Planning agents formulate plans and select actions that align with their goals to maximize the likelihood of success.
+3. Flexibility and Adaptability: Goals provide flexibility and adaptability within the planning process, allowing agents to pursue multiple objectives simultaneously or adjust their goals in response to changing circumstances.
+Planning agents prioritize goals based on their importance and feasibility, optimizing their plans to achieve the best possible outcomes.

+### Q13.
+Explain different components of planning system

+A planning system comprises several essential components:

+1. **Problem Representation:** This is like the blueprint for the planning problem.
+It defines how the state and the goals are described in a way the system can understand.
+Imagine a robot cleaning a room.
+The representation might include:

+- States: The location of dirt piles, furniture, and the robot itself.
+- Actions: Move forward, turn left/right, pick up dirt.
+- Goal: A clean room with no dirt piles.

+2. **Search Algorithm:** This is the core engine that explores different possibilities to reach the goal.
+Think of it like the robot trying various cleaning sequences.
+Common search algorithms include:

+- Breadth-First Search (BFS): Systematically explores all possible paths one step at a time, ensuring all options are considered.
+(Imagine the robot cleaning every corner methodically)
+- Depth-First Search (DFS): Explores one path deeply until it reaches a dead end or the goal, then backtracks and tries another path.
+(Imagine the robot cleaning a specific area thoroughly before moving on)

+3. **Knowledge Base:** The knowledge base stores domain-specific information, such as facts, rules, constraints, and heuristics, relevant to the planning problem.
+This information guides the planning process by providing insights into the structure of the problem domain and informing decision-making.

+4. **Plan Generation:** Plan generation involves generating a sequence of actions that achieves the desired goals when executed in the environment.
+The planning system analyzes the problem representation, explores possible action sequences using the search algorithm, and selects a plan that satisfies the specified criteria.

+5. **Execution Engine:** The execution engine is responsible for executing the generated plan in the environment by applying the selected actions and observing their effects.
+It interacts with the external world, monitors the execution process, and updates the state of the environment based on the executed actions.

+6. **Monitoring and Adaptation:** Constantly evaluating plan execution, this component adjusts strategies in response to environmental changes or unexpected events, ensuring system resilience and effectiveness.